 At the beginning of each tenancy, tenants are provided with a full set of keys for their property.
 In the event of any lost keys a change of lock may be required.
 This can be arranged via our office on your behalf.
-Please note that master set system replacement keys can cost up to £25 per key to replace plus a call out fee.
+Please note that master set system replacement keys can cost up to £25 per key to replace plus a call out & delivery fee.
 We also hold sets of keys at Direct Housing Limited should keys be accidentally locked inside or for maintenance to use to gain access.

 We would expect tenants to be responsible for keeping the drains clean and clear.
 Under no circumstance can an oil/fat be poured down the drain after cooking nor the disposal of any food within the pipework.
 Any unblocking of such would be charged to the tenant.
 Please see the Severn Trent Water website for more information / advice.